Vietnamese Pork Chops

 - Make nuoc nam dressing - Combine water and honey and boil (or heat in a microwave for 1 ½ to 2 minutes, until water is bubbling).
 Mix with remaining dressing ingredients and season to taste with hot sauce.
 Adjust taste as needed - use fish sauce for more savory, more lime juice for tartness, more honey for sweetness.
 (Can be done up to 5 days ahead)

 - Heat a skillet with oil over medium-high heat.
 Add pork chops to heated oil (discard marinade) and sear on each side for ~3 minutes.
 For thin pork chops, this should be enough heat to cook them through.
 If you're using thicker pork chops, lower heat and cover with a piece of foil until pork reaches 145F / 63C degrees.
 When done, let pork rest for ~5 minutes.

-- While pork rests, chop lettuce and chiffonade basil.
-In a large mixing bowl, combine noodles (remember to reserve half if doubled for Thursday), lettuce, basil, bell peppers, carrots and peanuts.
+- While pork rests, chop lettuce and tomatoes.
+Chiffonade basil.
+In a large mixing bowl, combine lettuce, tomatoes, basil, bell peppers, carrots and cashews.
 Add nouc nam dressing until salad is dressed to your liking, tossing to coat all ingredients in dressing.